papajo/jsblockchain2/README.md

 # jsblockchain2
-### Sample homegrown distributed blockchain using JavaScript.
+### High Level implementation of blockchain concepts using JavaScript.
 NodeJS and AngularJS